 1. If a fire is driven by wind, and becomes extremely hot, moving through the crowns of trees and generating a lot of embers, the fire can move very quickly, covering a football field every minute or two.
 This is extremely dangerous, and you have to evacuate immediately.
 You may have very little warning.
 This is why neighborhood lookouts and staying in touch during fire season via the neighborhood email and text lists is important.
 If such a fast moving fire comes, it's important to be prepared to evacuate fast.

 2. If a fire is moving slowly, the fire may approach you over a period of days.
 You will need to work with neighbors monitoring the fire, watching official reports.
 A key decision to make is if you will really evacuate, or stay.
+Generally, for most people, you should do what they say, when they say.
 The fire departments are very cautious and want to evacuate a lot of people so they are safe and they don't have to worry about them anymore, especially when they are already overstretched and want to avoid new problems.
-At the same time, we know from the CZU fire that many neighborhoods saved their homes by actively defending them, especially since at the critical time CalFire in fact lacked the resources to have a meaningful presence in their neighborhood.
+When it's time to evacuate, you leave.
+At the same time, we know from the CZU fire that quite a few neighbors saved their homes by actively defending them, especially since at the critical time CalFire in fact lacked the resources to have a meaningful presence in their neighborhood.
 A key thing is to decide early on if you want to stay or evacuate.
 Changing your mind about this at the last minute is known to be much more dangerous than leaving early or staying.
-If you decide to stay, you should do this on the basis of having a well thought out plan, worked out in advance with your neighbors.
-You have to take into account your topography, fire behavior, you and your neighbors' equipment and expertise.
-Keep in mind that fire behavior can change quickly.
+If you decide to stay, you should do this ONLY on the basis of having a well thought out plan, worked out in advance with your neighbors, and you have taken into account your topography, fire behavior, you and your neighbors' equipment and expertise.
+Note that fire behavior can change quickly.
 If you have the equipment, knowledge, and a game plan, staying can be a viable alternative.
 BUT KEEP IN MIND MOST PEOPLE WILL NOT MEET THESE REQUIREMENTS.
 Here the roles of the neighborhood coordinators and the neighborhood mailing lists are crucial to come up with reasonable decisions for all or part of a neighborhood.
 This all said, don't become someone who needs a rescue!

 3. In case of doubt do what the fire department says.